 However, with proper training, this can be achieved within 36-48 hours after stopping the carbohydrate intake.
 And the more time you are in the ketosis state, the more fat you lose.

-Let’s see the typical “before the competition” type of workout programs while on a ketogenic diet.
+Let’s see the typical “before the competition” type of workout programs.

 Their overall feature is to reduce weight in all exercises and use higher repeats until the muscle burns.
 This is based on a misconception.
 It is the worst thing that a natural bodybuilder could do when being on a diet.